YPLiang19/Mango/README.md

 # Mango
-Mango is a DSL which syntax is very like to Objective-C，Mango is also an iOS  App hotfix SDK.
+Mango is a DSL which syntax is very similar to Objective-C，Mango is also an iOS  App hotfix SDK.
 You can use Mango method replace any Objective-C method.

 ## Example